stysk1/airhorn-bot/README.md

 ## Important Files
 * discord.js
 	* the main JS file to run the bot
+* commands/
+	* exportable modules to your discord.js to execute when called via name and the `!` prefix
+* libs/
+	* libraries used within the bot that include classes and data structures
 	* channels.js
 		* the file containing a list of your channels
 		* add the IDs of your channels to your `.env` and declare your channel vars in here
 	* emojis.js
 		* the file containing a list of your emojis
 		* add the names of your emojis as shown in the server and declare the emoji variables here
-* commands/
-	* exportable modules to your discord.js to execute when called via name and the `!` prefix
 * media/
 	* any pictures, videos, etc. of media to be cached for your bot
 * scripts/